nnarhinen/nnarhinen.github.com/_posts/2011-01-15-Serving-large-xml-files.md

 DOMDocument is maybe the most used method for XML handling and creation in PHP.
 The approach used in DOMDocument, is to load nodes into a DOM, which then can be queried and/or represented as a string.

-Here’s a sample script I used for bencmarking:
+Here's a sample script I used for bencmarking:

 ```php

 $start = microtime(true);
 header('Cache-Control: no-cache, must-revalidate');
 header('Expires: Mon, 26 Jul 1997 05:00:00 GMT');